falkr/ttm4175/pages/networking-1.md

 1. Connect the keyboard, mouse and screen
 2. Using the command `ip addr show dev eth0` find out your current IP address, if any, on 'eth0'
 3. Type `ip addr help` to see all the available options

+**NEW**

+4. Let's start by removing any unwanted address or routes on 'eth0'.
+For that purpose use the command `ip addr flush dev eth0` and check that no addresses or routes remain (use `ip addr` and `ip route`).

+**NEW**

-4. Add an IP address and respective mask to the interface 'eth0' using the command:
+5. Add an IP address and respective mask to the interface 'eth0' using the command:

 ```bash
 ip addr add <your_chosen_ip_here>/<chosen_mask> dev eth0
 ```

-5. Using the command `ip a s eth0` (same as in step 2 but shorter) verify your IP address, it should be the one you have just set.
+6. Using the command `ip a s eth0` (same as in step 2 but shorter) verify your IP address, it should be the one you have just set.

 <button class="w3collapsible">Hint (IP addresses)</button>
 <div class="w3content">